 - Generate statistics of terms

-Purpose of the database:
+Purpose of the translation database

-- Provide search vocab for other projects
+- Provide search vocabulary for other projects

 - Provide synonyms and a deeper understanding of terms

 - Vocabulary, project tracking, wph, stats, link with accounts

 - Calculate translation volumes per month, customer and type of work

 - Store agency contacts, email addresses, logins to agency portals

 At the outset, I stored my translation terms in Evernote and on Google sheets.
 But after a while, searching for terms previously encountered was quite time-consuming.

 I designed the translation database to store translation terms in source and target languages (French to English).
 It could be adapted for any language pair.